jtrimind/regacy/til/index.md

 # Today I Learned
 [상위 페이지로](../index.md)

+## 191126
+### back in the day
+예전에
+ex)
+Back in the day, we used to sweep the floors with a broom.
+But now, we use vacuum cleaners to clean the floors.
+They suck up the dust very easily.

 ## 191120
 ### busy street
 번화가
+ex)
 There are tons of stores in Korea.
 There are everywhere these days.
 Many stores are on busy streets with a lot of foot traffic.